rackerlabs/docs-core-infra-user-guide/cloud-preprod/security.rst

 specific steps required to secure your configuration, but the steps should be similar to those shown in
-:how-to:`Basic Cloud Server Security <basic-cloud-server-security>`, which demonstrates the process of securing a cloud server running Ubuntu.
+:how-to:`Basic Cloud Server Security <basic-cloud-server-security>`, which demonstrates the process of securing a cloud server running the Ubuntu operating system.
 For that server, the steps are as follows:

 1. Edit the SSH **known_hosts** file and remove entries that point to your server's IP address.